-While your air conditioning unit is created to withstand the weather, including heavy showers and hail damage, there are times when you need to call your AC repair technician to inspect potential damage.
-If your AC system sits in standing water, due to a torrential downpour or other unexpected issues, it can cause significant damage to the moving parts and electrical sections.
-The water usually has to reach about 15 inches in depth to affect your air conditioner, but if there has been any flooding period, call Climate Control Service Experts Heating & Air Conditioning for an AC inspection immediately.
+While your air conditioning unit is created to withstand the weather, including heavy showers and hail damage, there are times when you need to call your AC repair technician to inspect possible damage.
+If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause significant damage to the moving parts and electrical sections.
+The water usually has to reach about 15 inches in depth to affect your air conditioner, but if there has been any flooding period, call Climate Control Service Experts for an AC inspection right away.

-If severe storms or flooding caused your air conditioner to sit in standing water, there are a handful of things we advise doing to avoid more damage or a dangerous environment:
+If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a handful of things we advise doing to avoid additional damage or dangerous situations:

-- Turn off all the electrical switches to your air conditioning system.
-If you are not comfortable turning off your switches, you can call your air conditioning repair technician to help guide you through the process.
+- Turn off all the electrical switches to your air conditioner.
+If you are not comfortable turning off your switches, you can call your AC maintenance technician to help guide you through the process.

 - Allow your air conditioner to dry out.
-Get rid of any standing water if possible and safely clear any debris from around the area.
+Remove any standing water if possible and safely clear any debris from the surrounding area.

-- Don’t turn your air conditioner back on until a professional air conditioner inspection has been done.
-Call Climate Control Service Experts Heating & Air Conditioning and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.
+- Don’t turn your air conditioner back on until a professional AC inspection has been done.
+Call Climate Control Service Experts and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.

-NOTE: Do not cover your outdoor heating and cooling systems with a tarp.
-This can actually cause more problems, including not allowing the unit to air out completely and remove moisture, potentially causing rust or other damage.
+REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
+This may actually cause more issues, including not allowing the system to air out completely and remove moisture, possibly causing rust or other damage.

-In addition to downpours, spring tends to bring hail storms, as well.
-Each year thousands of commercial and residential AC units are damaged by hail.
-While you can usually see obvious damage from the outside, you may not realize that the damage inside the AC system may be causing restricted air flow, obstructing the performance of the system.
-Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioners damaged by hail had to be fully replaced.
+In addition to downpours, spring also brings hail storms, as well.
+Every year thousands of commercial and residential AC units are in need of repair because of hail.
+While you can normally see obvious damage from the outside, you may not be able to see that the damage inside the AC system may be causing restricted air flow, obstructing the performance of the system.
+Sometimes you can fix the AC unit more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioners damaged by hail had to be fully replaced.

-For a full air conditioner inspection and safety check, call Climate Control Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is running safely and efficiently.
+For a full air conditioner inspection and safety check, call Climate Control Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
 Help keep your loved ones safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.